 What is QPR Training?

 QPR stands for Question, Persuade, and Refer -- 3 simple steps that anyone can learn to help save a life from suicide.
 Just as people trained in CPR and the Heimlich Maneuver help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
 Each year thousands of Americans, like you, are saying "Yes" to saving the life of a friend, colleague, sibling, or neighbor.
-QPR can be learned in our Gatekeeper course in as little as one hour."
+QPR can be learned in as little as one hour."

 QPR Trainers at the University of Louisville

-Request QPR Training
+Request Suicide Prevention Training

 For more information about QPR training, please contact the Dean of Students Office.